tamalbarman/Java-Projects-2024/README.md

 ### Project 1: Weather App

 - **Description:** The Weather App is a Java-based web application that integrates with weather APIs to provide real-time weather information.
-It allows users to view current weather conditions, forecasts, and weather details based on user-specified locations.
+It lets users view current weather conditions, forecasts, and weather details based on user-specified locations.

 - **Technologies Used:**
   - **Java Servlet:** Handles server-side logic and integrates with APIs to fetch weather data.